ucdavis-bioinformatics-training/2022-May-Slurm-Seminar/cluster_training/cluster.md

 The basic architecture of a compute cluster consists of a "head node", which is the computer from which a user submits jobs to run, and "compute nodes", which are a large number of computers on which the jobs can be run.
 It is also possible to log into a compute node and run jobs directly from there. **In general you should never run a job directly on the head node!**

+## Cluster Terminology

+* **Node**:
+An individual computer in the cluster

+* **Login (or head) node**:
+The node users log in to and use to submit jobs.

+* **Scheduler (and queue)**:
+The entity that coordinates which jobs run at what time on which node(s)

+* **CPU Core**:
+A single processing unit

+* **Thread**:
+Processing unit that shares resources with other threads

+* **Interconnect**:
+The network connecting the nodes to each other and to the storage

+* **Core (memory)**:
+RAM

+* **Swap**:
+If RAM is exceeded, virtual memory will be used.
+Using disk instead of RAM.
+(Much slower)

+* **Thrash**:
+Competing processes swapping at the same time.

-### Lets login to the cluster
+### Let's login to the cluster

+There are different ways to log into the cluster depending upon what kind of computer you are using.
+However, if you are using Mac, Linux, or Windows 10+ with Ubuntu installed, then you can use this command on the command-line in a terminal:

-    ssh [username]@tadpole.genomecenter.ucdavis.edu
+    ssh <username>@<your login node>

-where 'username' is replaced with your username.
-Press Enter.
+where '\<username\>' is replaced with your username and '\<your login node\>' is replaced with the fully qualified name of your login node (e.g. barbera.genomecenter.ucdavis.edu).

+### Let's look at a few slurm commands.

+The commands that you will most likely be using are srun, sbatch, squeue, scancel, and sacct.

 ---
-**2\.** Now, let's look at a few slurm commands.

-The main commands we will be using are srun, sbatch, squeue, scancel, and sacct.
-First, log into the head node (tadpole.genomecenter.ucdavis.edu) and make a directory for yourself where you will be doing all your work.

-    mkdir /share/workshop/prereq_workshop/$USER
-    cd /share/workshop/prereq_workshop/$USER

-**2a\.** ['srun'](https://slurm.schedmd.com/srun.html) is used to run a job interactively.
+['srun'](https://slurm.schedmd.com/srun.html) is used to run a job interactively.
 We most often use it to start an interactive session on a compute node.
 Take a look at the options to srun:

     srun --help

-Our cluster requires that you specify a time limit for your job.
+Different clusters have different requirements for when options need to be specified to run a job.
+For example, the LSSC0 cluster requires that you specify a time limit for your job.
 If your job exceeds these limits, then it will be killed.
-So try running the following to create an interactive session on a node:
+So we can run the following to create an interactive session on a node:

     srun -t 00:30:00 -c 1 -n 1 --mem 500 --partition production --account workshop  --pty /bin/bash

-This command is requesting a compute node with a time limit of 30 minutes (-t), one processor (-c), a max memory of 0.5Gb [500] (--mem), and then finally, specifying a shell to run in a terminal ("--pty" option).
-Run this command to get to a compute node when you want to run jobs on the command-line directly.
+This command is requesting a compute node with a time limit of 30 minutes (-t), one processor (-c), a max memory of 0.5Gb \[500\] \(\-\-mem\), and then finally, specifying a shell to run in a terminal ("\-\-pty" option).
+You should run this command to get to a compute node when you want to run jobs on the command-line directly.

 <div class="output">srun: job 29390113 queued and waiting for resources
 srun: job 29390113 has been allocated resources